 The Global Migration Project offers reporting opportunities on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy and more.
 The project is under the supervision of Sarah Stillman, a staff writer for the New Yorker and a MacArthur Fellow.
 Teams of postgraduate fellows have reported on immigration and refugee issues in Europe, the Middle East, Central America and the United States.

-The project is funded by the Endeavor Foundation and has a non-exclusive publishing partnership with Slate.
+The project is funded by the Endeavor Foundation.

 Sarah Stillman is a 2016 MacArthur Fellow and staff writer for The New Yorker.
 Her recent work has received the National Magazine Award, the Michael Kelly Award for the “fearless pursuit and expression of truth,” the Overseas Press Club’s Joe & Laurie Dine Award for International Human Rights Reporting, and the Hillman Prize for Magazine Journalism.

 Her coverage of America’s wars overseas and the challenges facing soldiers at home has appeared in The New Yorker, The Washington Post, The Nation, The New Republic.com, Slate.com, and The Atlantic.com.
 She taught a seminar on the Iraq war at Yale, and also ran a creative writing workshop for four years at Cheshire Correctional Institute, a maximum-security men’s prison in Connecticut.
 She is currently reporting on immigration and criminal justice issues.